nngogol/PySimpleGUIDocGen/db/2_readme.md

 For scroll-wheel events, if the mouse is scrolled up, then the `button` text will be `MouseWheel:Up`.
 For downward scrolling, the text returned is `MouseWheel:Down`

 Keyboard keys return 2 types of key events.
-For "normal" keys (a,b,c, etc), a single character is returned that represents that key.
+For "normal" keys (a,b,c, etc.), a single character is returned that represents that key.
 Modifier and special keys are returned as a string with 2 parts:

     Key Sym:Key Code